 Sightseeing & Activities in Porto

-Porto Cruz – any Porto itinerary should definitely include a port wine experience.
+Porto Cruz – Any Porto itinerary should definitely include a Port wine experience.
 They’ve been producing Port wine for more than 100 years, but they offer a modern Port wine experience and tour at their property free of charge.
-You’ll also find one of the only rooftop terraces on the Gaia bank here and it’s a great place to relax and enjoy the view with a Porto Tonic – one of Porto’s most trendy cocktails.
+You’ll also find one of the only rooftop terraces on the Gaia bank here, and it’s a great place to relax and enjoy the view with a Porto Tonic—one of Porto’s trendiest cocktails.
 Book tour →

 Porto Cruz Wine Cellar, Photo Credit: Porto Convention and Visitors Bureau CC BY-NC-ND - Associação de Turismo do Porto e Norte, AR